jean-pierreBoth/HnswAnn.jl/docs/src/INTRO.md

  and different associated standard distances.

  T can be instantiated by Float32, UInt8, UInt16, UInt32, Int32.
- Distances can be L1, L2, Cosine and Dot for float values and  L1, L2, Hamming and Jaccard for integer values.
+ Distances can be L1, L2, Cosine, Dot, L1, L2, Hamming, Jaccard, JensenShannon.
  It is also possible one's own distance function by using julia callbacks compiled with the macro *@function*.

 * Note : Dot is just the Cosine Distance but vectors are assumed normalized to 1. by user before entering insertion and search methods.